sigboe/MiSTer-NFC-Writer/README.md

 ### A commands pallate

-I want the user to be able to browse from a list of commands to flash to the card or write to the mappings database.
+Browse from a list of commands to flash to the card or write to the mappings database.
 Including just letting you use a keyboard to type in the command manually.
 This feature is more or less done

 ### More fluff